kubedb/cli/docs/guides/mysql/monitoring/using-builtin-prometheus.md

   <img alt="Prometheus Target" height="100%" src="/docs/images/mysql/monitoring/mysql-builtin-prom-target.png" style="padding:10px">
 </p>

 Check the labels marked with red rectangle.
-These labels verifies that the metrics are coming from `MySQL` database `builtin-prom-mysql` through stats service `builtin-prom-mysql-stats`.
+These labels confirm that the metrics are coming from `MySQL` database `builtin-prom-mysql` through stats service `builtin-prom-mysql-stats`.

-Now, you can view the collected metrics and create graph from homepage of this Prometheus dashboard.
+Now, you can view the collected metrics and create a graph from homepage of this Prometheus dashboard.
 You can also use this Prometheus server as data source for [Grafana](https://grafana.com/) and create beautiful dashboard with collected metrics.

 ## Cleaning up